nancygehanjia/nancygehanjia.github.io/_pages/about.md

   - /about.html
 ---

 My name is Gehan Jia, I also go by Nancy.
-I am currently a senior undergraduate student at the University of Illinois at Urbana-Champaign (UIUC) majoring in Math + CS.
-I am expected to graduate in May 2024.
+I am currently a Master's student at the University of Illinois at Urbana-Champaign (UIUC), studying Computer Science.
+I am expected to graduate in May 2026.
+I received a BS degree from UIUC in May 2024, my major was Math and Computer Science, and my minor was in Critical Film Production.

-I am planing to go into graduate study for Computer Science.
-My interest lies in Formal Methods.
+Currently, I am working in Professor Gagandeep Singh’s FOCAL Lab.
+I am working with Yasmin Sarita on Pointer Analysis, a discipline that involves abstract logical concepts intended for practical use.
+I am now working with a mixed pool of programming languages such as Java, Python, C++, and Soufflé.
+My goal is to improve the scalability and precision of existing techniques.

-Currently, I am working in [Professor Gagandeep Singh's FOCAL Lab](https://ggndpsngh.github.io/) as an undergraduate researcher.
-I am working with [Yasmin Sarita](https://yasminsarita.com/) on Pointer Analysis, a discipline that involves abstract logical concepts intended for practical use.
-I am now working with a mixed pool of programming languages such as Java, Python, C++ and Soufflé.
-My goal is to improve scalability and precision of existing techniques.
+I am interested in further studies in Formal Methods and Verification.
+I am also passionate about video production and am looking to combine my computer science knowledge with this discipline.

 Feel free to reach out to me through email!